agile-students-fall2025/4-final-random_grandeeism/front-end/guidelines/bulk_tag_actions_modal.md

 # BulkTagModal Component Creation Prompt

 ## Overview
-Create a `BulkTagModal.tsx` component for the fieldnotes read-it-later app that allows users to add tags to multiple selected items simultaneously.
+Create a `BulkTagModal.jsx` component for the fieldnotes read-it-later app that allows users to add tags to multiple selected items simultaneously.
 This modal works in conjunction with the BulkActionsBar to provide efficient batch tag management.

 ## Component Location
-`/components/BulkTagModal.tsx`
+`/components/BulkTagModal.jsx`

 ## Purpose
 This modal provides an interface for users to add tags to multiple selected articles, videos, or podcasts at once.
 It should handle: